 Choosing Between Direct Investment or Regional Center

-If you are an EB5 visa applicant, you might have already asked your Russian-speaking EB5 lawyer whether if you will choose to directly invest your money in a business or find a regional center to accommodate your investment.
+If you are an EB5 visa applicant, you will have to either choose to directly invest your money in a business or find a regional center to accommodate your investment.
 Each of them has their own set of benefits and advantages, and choosing one over the other really depends on your personal and business circumstances.

 Foreign investors wanting to hold a green card and at the same time manage their investment in a more direct way can choose to either create a new business or take over an existing business.
 Under the United States Immigrant Investor Program, investors need to invest $1 million in capital to create a new enterprise or salvage a troubled business, or a business that is running for at least two years and has experienced a 20% loss of net worth.